Anton Schmid: Austria

 According to Schmid's widow, many of her neighbors called her late husband a traitor and someone smashed her windows.
 Austria did not recognize Schmid as a victim of Nazism until the late 1950s, which denied his widow and daughter financial support to which they would otherwise have been entitled.
 However, Salinger traveled to Vienna after the war and told Stefanie Schmid of what her husband had done, and attempted to support her financially.

 In 1965, Simon Wiesenthal obtained Stefanie Schmid's address from a friend in Tel Aviv.
 The Simon Wiesenthal Center arranged for Schmid to travel to Vilnius with her daughter and son-in-law despite Communist travel restrictions and funded a new gravestone with the inscription "Here Rests A Man Who Thought It Was More Important To Help His Fellow Man Than To Live".
 On 11 December 1990, a memorial plaque was erected outside his home in Vienna and unveiled by Mayor Helmut Zilk.
 A street in Vienna was named after him in March 2003, and Kurier described him as "Austria's Oskar Schindler".

-In January 2020, the Rossauer Barracks has been renamed to Bernardis-Schmid-Kaserne.
+In January 2020, the Rossauer Barracks were renamed to Bernardis-Schmid-Kaserne.